 “Choose St. John’s,” Eve said with a wide smile.
 “Choose to seize every opportunity, to learn and grow, and take that next step in your leap of faith—because that’s what it means to be a Johnny.
 Welcome home, Class of 2023!”

-During his remarks, Dr. Gempesaw said 47 international students were present for Accepted Student Day, including one student who traveled the furthest—6,753 miles—from her home in Japan.
+During his remarks, Dr. Gempesaw said 47 international students were present for Accepted Student Day, including one student who will attend St. John's in the fall and who traveled the farthest—6,753 miles—from her home in Japan.
 Dr. Gempesaw also noted that the University received 28,500 applications for 3,000 first-year slots for the Fall 2019 semester.

 “Our job at St. John’s is not just to enroll students.
 We also must help our students graduate, so they can pursue their ideal careers,” said Dr. Gempesaw.
 Each year from 2015 through 2018, more than 94 percent of St. John’s graduates were employed or pursing a graduate degree within six months of Commencement.